dancer1325/opensearch-documentation/_ml-commons-plugin/index.md

 ## ML models for search and AI/ML-powered applications

-OpenSearch supports ML models that you can use to enhance search relevance through semantic understanding.
-You can either deploy models directly within your OpenSearch cluster or connect to models hosted on external platforms.
-These models can transform text into vector embeddings, enabling semantic search capabilities, or provide advanced features like text generation and question answering.
-For more information, see [Integrating ML models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/).
+OpenSearch supports ML models that you can use to enhance search relevance through semantic understanding
+* You can either deploy models directly within your OpenSearch cluster or connect to models hosted on external platforms
+* These models can transform text into vector embeddings, enabling semantic search capabilities, or provide advanced features like text generation and question answering
+* For more information, see [Integrating ML models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/integrating-ml-models/).

 {% include cards.html cards=page.models %}